ISISComputingGroup/ibex_developers_manual/Technix-PSU.md

 ### Cannot turn on Power supply despite interlocks being clear

 Try switching to local mode, waiting a bit, then remote mode, wait a bit, and finally re-attempt to turn on the HV.

+Note: attempting to do this automatically via the protocol file did not work during hardware testing.
+Testing on the hardware is required if this is re-attempted.